 A tricky problem is that if you use blood or skin tests to beans for a person with a peanut allergy, about half the time the tests are positive even though 95 percent of the patients can eat the beans.
 The tests are affected by immune responses to shared bean proteins that are not important when it comes to allergic reactions.

 Studies of chickpea and lentil allergy emanating from Mediterranean countries do note a high correlation of allergic reactions among pea, chickpea and lentil.
 Over two-thirds of children reactive to one of these three, reacted to another of the three.
 However, peanut allergy was uncommon in these children.
 Of note, studies from Europe suggest that lupin/lupine bean may pose a higher risk – about 20 percent – of being an allergen in people with peanut allergy.

-It appears that if a child with peanut allergy has already been tolerating peas, there is a much lower chance of having allergy to chickpea.
+The lessons learned appear to be that if a child with peanut allergy has already been tolerating peas, there is a much lower chance of having allergy to chickpea.
 Conversely, if peas caused a reaction, the risk of chickpea and lentil allergy is quite high.

 Individual advice may vary, but if chickpea was already eaten and tolerated, there would be no reason to avoid it because of a peanut allergy.
 Lastly, a positive allergy test to chickpea in a person with peanut allergy does not prove an allergy and a medically supervised feeding (e.g. a food challenge) may be warranted.